afps-spec

 Consumers SHOULD ignore __MACOSX/ directories and other platform-specific metadata entries.

-Tool packages (§3.4) reference a runtime-loadable file via entrypoint that consumers load and execute.
+MCP-server packages (§3.4) bundle a runnable server payload that consumers and MCPB hosts load and execute.
 This is the highest-risk surface in the AFPS model:

-AFPS does not define how tool code is loaded or executed.
+AFPS does not define how server code is loaded or executed beyond delegating to MCPB.
 Consumers are responsible for implementing appropriate security measures for their execution environment.

 8.3 Credential Handling